MAY 21, 2021

 How are submissions handled by the Ethics Committee?

-If a submission involves materials not in the public domain, the Ethics Committee may proceed only if the challenge is submitted in writing, is signed by the submitter and the submitter agrees to have his or her challenge disclosed to the member who is the subject of the challenge.
-Typically, the Ethics Committee then forwards the submission to the fellow or member who is being challenged and requests a response.
-If the challenge cannot be resolved based on written communications, the Ethics Committee may hold a private adjudicative hearing.
-The details of the hearing process are set forth in the administrative procedures of the Code of Ethics.
+If a submission involves materials not in the public domain, the Ethics Committee may proceed only if the challenge is submitted in writing, is signed by the submitter, and the submitter agrees to be identified to the AAO member who is the subject of the challenge.
+Typically, the Ethics Committee then forwards the submission to the challenged member and requests a response.
+If the challenge cannot be resolved through written communications, the Ethics Committee may hold a private adjudicative hearing to resolve concerns.
+Details of the investigative and hearing processes are set forth in the administrative procedures of the Code of Ethics.

 Where do I send a submission?